Campaign plan, claims and negotiations

 For teachers and principals in primary schools these objectives and possible solutions will form the basis for negotiating to renew the collective agreements.

 For teachers and principals in area schools, we will be seeking a variation to introduce changes to the collective agreements before they expire and so you receive improvements at the same time as primary teachers and principals.
+Find out more about our claims for area school teachers and principals.

 There are four main issues we're focusing on: